canonical/elasticsearch-k8s-operator/README.md

     juju add-units -n 2 elasticsearch

-> NOTE: When the total number of nodes in the cluster is 2, split brain is possible.
+> Note: When the total number of nodes in the cluster is 2, split brain is possible.
 If there are currently two nodes, be sure to use `juju add-units` to scale up to a functional HA cluster.

 To check the status of the cluster: